CitronZoegas/AutoGame/README.md

 My highscore is 53075, beat it and get a hug from me

-Here is a picture of the game in its current state.

 Description:

  - The player is the yellow rectangle.